-My research focuses on racial and ethnic disparities in the use of novel therapeutics and technologies, especially in the management of cardiovascular diseases.
-I have also applied that research framework to the COVID-19 pandemic.
+My research focuses on racial and ethnic disparities in the use of novel medications and technologies, especially in the treatment of cardiovascular diseases.
+I have also applied my health equity framework to the COVID-19 pandemic.
 I am also passionate about diversifying the medical workforce and am the Director of the University of Pittsburgh’s Career Education and Enhancement for Healthcare Research Diversity (CEED) medical student scholars program.
-My passion for health equity and diversity in medicine has resulted in over $1 million in grants and national recognition including a 2019 National Minority Quality Forum 40 under 40 Leaders in Minority Health Award, a 2020 “30 Leaders under 40 Transforming Healthcare” by Business Insider, and a Rising Star Alumni Award from Albert Einstein in 2021.
+My passion for health equity and diversity in medicine has resulted in over $1 million in grants and national recognition including a 2019 National Minority Quality Forum 40 under 40 Leaders in Minority Health Award, a 2020 “30 Leaders under 40 Transforming Healthcare” by Business Insider, and the AAMC Herbert W. Nickens Award in 2021.

-I am a proud New Yorker and son of Nigerian immigrants.
+I am a proud New Yorker and the son of Nigerian immigrants.
 I enjoy reading (especially West African novels), running (marathoner x 2) traveling abroad, visiting new restaurants, and loudly singing show tunes from the award-winning musical "Hamilton" while tying my favorite clothing item: bowties.